TameU/eng1-cohort3-group10/.github/ISSUE_TEMPLATE/feature-request.md

 name: Feature Request
 about: Template for Feature requests
 title: ''
-labels: enchantment, up for grabs
+labels: enhancement, up for grabs
 assignees: ''

 ---